BasselSh/Defect-Detection/README.md

-This work is built on the repository https://github.com/Chan-Sun/IFSDD.
-Thanks for making it open source!

 This repository contains the code for the Master's Thesis [**Visual Anomaly Detection in Industrial Environments Using Quadcopter's On-Board RGB Camera**](assets/VISUAL-ANOMALY-DETECTION.pdf)